A short story

-She took a deep breath, sighed, and stood quietly, as if reflecting on my words.
+She took a deep breath, sighed, and stood quietly with arms crossed, as if reflecting on my words.
 “My name’s April.
 Mom and Dad met in April.
 They married in April.
 I was born the next April.
 My grandma once told me that before Daddy left, he and Mom decided that if I was a girl, my name would be April because it represented the happiest month in their lives.
 It’s so ironic – Daddy died the month I was born.”
 She again stared silently at the Wall.
 “Everybody loved my dad.
 I wish so much I could’ve known him.”

 Her voice was quivering as she finished the sentence.
 After a moment, she spoke again.
 “What’s your name?”

 She looked at me, “Ty?”

 “Matthew Tyler Burke.”
 I said.
 “Ty for short.”